Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

   LIBS += -L/opt/scalapack/lib -lscalapack

 The Siesta-4.1b was installed "make -i".
-The test is shown in Test file.
+The test is shown in the Siesta-4.1bTest.pdf file.